The Co-operative Group: Mutualisation and Rebuilding (2015–2024)

 Following years of under-investment, the Co-op brought in Mike Bracken, in order to completely re-invent the Society's digital operations and to drive back office efficiencies in the food, funeral and insurance businesses.
 Focus was also given to re-targeting the insurance business as the preferred insurance provider for Co-op members rather than chasing market share.
-In 2016 the Co-op announced its intentions to replace its "The Co-operative" branding with revitalised "Co-op" branding from the 1960s, following fears that members associated the branding with the failures of the organisation leading up to 2013.
+In 2016 the Co-op announced its intentions to discontinue its use of the movement branding scheme "The Co-operative" branding with a relaunch of "Co-op" branding from the 1960s, while the then CEO commented that this simply reflected what communities and customers already called the society and he just didn't understand the case for the longer name the change also meant the society would no long share the branding scheme still used by the bank, relevant because it was fears that members associated the branding with the failures of the organisation.

 On 1 March 2017 Richard Pennycook stood down as Group CEO and was succeeded by the CEO of the Co-op's food division, Steve Murrells.
-This was viewed as representing a shift in the focus of the business from the Rebuilding phase and into a phase of planning for Renewal.
+The new leader presented this as representing a shift in the focus of the business from the Rebuilding phase and into a phase of planning for Renewal.
 In their 2017 annual results the Co-op announced that all of the group's businesses were gaining in market share and that their new membership scheme had led to an additional 700,000 members joining the Society during its first six months, although this news was overshadowed by the group reporting a loss during 2016 after being forced to write off their shareholding in the still troubled Co-operative Bank.